MartinanderssonDotcom/message-queue-benchmark/README.md

 ## Introduction

-Will provide an undefined number of different implementations of in-memory message queues.
+Will provide an undefined number of different implementations of an in-memory queue service.
 Purpose is to benchmark different ways to achieve thread-safety in Java, given a very real application-context.

 TODO: Write more stuff.